Capping energy industry emissions is all pain, no gain

 Applies only to oil and gas sector.
-Quebec aircraft manufacturers, Ontario auto plants get off scot-free
+Quebec aircraft manufacturers, Ontario auto plants get a free ride

 It’s hard to wrap one’s head around what $45 billion represents.
 It’s such a huge number that, for most of us, it essentially becomes meaningless.